theRealestAEP/open-geospy/README.md

 #   3. Configure workers, profile, step size, and run mode in the sidebar
 #   4. Click "Start Scan" -- progress updates live in the sidebar
 ```

+Note: manual seed CSV usage is mostly deprecated when using the web app.
+The UI generates and queues scan points automatically from your drawn area.
+Seed files remain mainly for CLI/manual workflows and some worker tooling.

 ### SQLite -> Postgres migration